mkucmus/doc/userguide/transactions/menu/all_transactions.rst

 .. index::
    single: all_transactions

-ALL TRANSACTIONS
+All transactions
 ================

-| The All transactions lists gives you information about type and value of all payment activity referred to customer.
+| The **All transactions** lists gives you information about type and value of all payment activity referred to customer.

 | Moreover, list contains detail information about store and date when transaction was made, transaction internal number and allows to preview transaction and purchased items detail.